Explore Mt. Rainier National Park

 Grove of the Patriarchs

-1000 year old trees on an island in the middle of the Ohanapecosh River.
+Visit 1,000-year-old trees on an island in the middle of the Ohanapecosh River.
 These old Douglas Fir, Western Hemlock, and Red Cedar trees have survived through all of the forest fires over the past 1,000 years because of their location on the island.
 The hike is a gentle grade and short distance making it a perfect stop with the kids or less active groups.

 Packed with amazing Mt.
 Rainier treasures.
-Grove of the Patriarchs, Silver Falls (the largest volume waterfall in the park) and a visitor centre full of amazing details make this area a “do not miss” in Mt.
+Grove of the Patriarchs, Silver Falls (the largest volume waterfall in the park) and a visitor center full of amazing details make this area a “do not miss” in Mt.
 Rainier National Park.

 Climbing Mt.
 Rainier

 Crystal Mountain Hotels offers very convenient access to Mt.
-Rainier National Park where the hiking, wildlife viewing and sightseeing opportunities are limitless.
+Rainier National Park where the hiking, wildlife viewing, and sightseeing opportunities are limitless.
 Head up the Glacier Basin Trail and see climbers going up and down the mountain.
 Go to Sunrise for some of the best views in the park—don’t miss the ice cream at the Sunrise Lodge!
 A trip to Tipsoo Lake and the Chinook Pass National Scenic Byway should not be missed.
 The Ohanapecosh and Paradise areas are easily accessible from Crystal Mountain.

 Add an extra day to your trip to check out Mt.
 St. Helens.
 With Crystal Mountain Hotels as your base camp, you can spend days exploring Mt.
 Rainier and then a day trip to Mt.
 St. Helens.
 Once you get settled into your sunny mornings on the patio, sipping Starbucks Coffee and planning your adventures for the day, you’ll never want to leave!